KrazyCanucks/dnd-transcript-cleanup/README.md

 1. **Directory Structure**: Place the Whisper-generated transcripts in a directory named after the session (e.g., `SESSION_NAME`).
 If the session has multiple parts, create subdirectories (e.g., `SESSION_NAME/PART`).
 For example, sometimes I have 5 hour sessions - I stop and start Craig halfway through the session, so I have two "parts" to process separately.

     **Note:** This script does not combine session parts.
 This is purely organizational.
 The script will treat "parts" of a session as completely independent, by design.

-2. **Transcript Files**: Each file should be a TSV file (tab-separated values) with the following columns:
+2. **Transcript Files**: I built this to work with the default .tsv output from Whisper.
+Each file should be a TSV file (tab-separated values) with the following columns:

     - `start`: Start timestamp of the dialogue line.
     - `end`: End timestamp of the dialogue line.